-I received my Master’s and PhD in behavioural neuroscience from Queen’s University in 1997.
+I received my master’s and PhD in behavioural neuroscience from Queen’s University.
 Prior to joining Laurier, I worked as a post-doctoral fellow in Dr. Iain McGregor's lab at the University of Sydney, in Australia, and served as a faculty member at the University of New England, Australia, where I taught biological psychology and behavioural pharmacology.
 I joined the Department of Psychology at Wilfrid Laurier University in 2006.

 I am a behavioural pharmacologist who studies the behavioural and neural effects of drugs, with a special emphasis on drugs of abuse.

 My research is focused on the brain’s endocannabinoid system.
 Using behavioural and immunohistochemical techniques with laboratory rats, I examine how cannabinoid receptors are involved in normal behaviour (e.g., learning, memory, feeding, locomotion), pathological behaviour (e.g., addiction), and how cannabinoids interact with non-cannabinoid drugs such as cocaine, 'ecstasy' and heroin, to alter behaviour and brain activity.

-Students interested in conducting a research thesis (Honours, Master’s or PhD) or directed studies project (PS490) are invited to contact Mallet to discuss the possibility of supervision.
-Mallet is willing to supervise projects in the following areas (but other topics would be considered):
+Students interested in conducting a research thesis (Honours, Master’s or PhD) or directed studies project (PS490) are invited to contact me to discuss the possibility of supervision.
+I am willing to supervise projects in the following areas (but other topics would be considered):

 We see you are accessing our website on IE8.
 We recommend you view in Chrome, Safari, Firefox or IE9+ instead.×